How to Make Good Grammar Part of Your Daily Life

 - Make it a chore: Some chores you do every day, while others can be tackled weekly or monthly.
 Set a schedule for regular grammar lessons and stick to it.
 They don’t have to be long.
 You can learn something valuable in five short minutes!

 - Talk about it: Turn your grammar questions into conversations.
 Ask others how they use language.
-Oddly, I find that even non-writers have interest in basic grammar questions.
+Oddly, I find that even non-writers are interested in basic grammar questions.
 And if you can’t find anyone who wants to discuss good grammar, take your conversation online.
 Remember you should always use a credible resource, but discussing grammar-related issues is an ideal way to learn the nuances, intricacies, and to gain broader understanding.

 - Put it to practice: Every time you learn something new, incorporate it into your writing until it becomes second nature.
-When I learned that it wasn’t traditionally correct to end sentences with prepositions, I stopped completely until it was as natural as putting terminal punctuation marks inside of quotation marks.

 Good Grammar for Writers